10 Curious Facts About the Axolotl

 4. An amphibian that hunts by suction

-In general, amphibians have long, sticky tongues, which they launch like a projectile to is launched like a projectile to catch the flying insects they feed on.
+In general, amphibians have long, sticky tongues, which they launch like a projectile to catch the flying insects they feed on.
 This preconception is almost never fulfilled in the wild.

 For example, axolotls feed by means of a suction mechanism.
 Thanks to their complex cranial morphology, these amphibians are capable of opening their mouths very quickly.
 They drag the surrounding water into their oral cavity by force and are helped by pressure differences.
 This urodele is capable of ingesting its prey whole.